Telegram (software): Use by militant groups

-On 26 April 2023, Telegram was temporarily suspended throughout Brazil, and the company was fined per day for not complying with a Federal Police investigation into neo-Nazi activities on the platform.
-The company only partially fulfilled a court request for personal data on two anti-Semitic Telegram groups, which authorities considered an intentional lack of cooperation.
-The decision was made after a series of violent school attacks, with at least one incident being linked to exchanges on an anti-Semitic group.
-The Telegram CEO then said that the requested data was technologically impossible to obtain.
-A federal court lifted the suspension three days later, but upheld the daily fine.
+On 26 April 2023, Telegram was temporarily suspended in Brazil and fined per day for not complying with a Federal Police investigation into neo-Nazi activities on the platform.
+The company only partially fulfilled a court request for personal data on two antisemitic Telegram groups, which authorities considered an intentional lack of cooperation.
+The decision was made after a series of violent school attacks, with at least one incident linked to exchanges on an antisemitic group.
+Telegram's CEO then said that the requested data was technologically impossible to obtain.
+A federal court lifted the suspension three days later but upheld the daily fine.
 Twelve days later, Telegram told its users that the Brazilian Congressional Bill No. 2630 against online disinformation, which was about to be approved, would end freedom of speech in the country.

 Far-right and white supremacist communities on Telegram have spread videos of the Christchurch and Halle shootings in groups and channels after the original livestreams were taken down by Twitch.
 British far-right publication TR.news, following multiple deplatformings, launched a Telegram channel to spread its posts and the Institute for Strategic Dialogue reported that Irish far-right groups grew substantially between 2019 and 2020.
-However, research from the Oxford University suggests that, due to Telegram not using sorting algorithms in its search function, many such groups remain obscure and small while select others receive a lot of attention.
+But research by Oxford University suggests that, because Telegram does not use sorting algorithms in its search function, many such groups remain obscure and small while select others receive a lot of attention.